Mohamed-Code-309/nestjs-docker/README.md

 or
 run `docker pull node` after docker is installed

-5. The app contains a list of branches, that we can walkthrough to set up a workflow to develop our application into a docker container instead of developing it into our local machine:
+5. The app contains a list of three branches, that we can walkthrough to set up a workflow to develop our application into a docker container instead of developing it into our local machine:

    1. **docker-basics**
+   2. **docker-compose**
+   3. **docker-multiple**

 ## docker-basics
 - `git checkout docker-basics`